Doctor of Dental Medicine

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 The Doctor of Dental Medicine is a graduate-entry program qualifying graduates to practice as dentists.
 It is presented across four years utilising postgraduate methods of delivery and assessment.
-Six units of study, each composed of a number of cognate disciplines, have an initial didactic component in association with simulated learning, progressing to eventually become exclusively patient-based clinical training in Year 4.
+Four units of study, each composed of a number of cognate disciplines, have an initial theoretical and practical component, in association with simulated learning, progressing to eventually become exclusively patient-based clinical education in Year 4.

-Included in the degree is a compulsory Research Unit commencing in Year 1 with a didactic component and culminates in the final year with the presentation of research in a publishable format.
+Included in the degree is a compulsory Research Unit commencing in Year 1 with a research methods and research literacy component and culminates in the final year with the presentation of research in a publishable format.

 Students complete the equivalent of 24 credit points, or four units of sudy per semester for the entire duration of the course.